cmendez20/notes/topics/100_days_of_code.md

 ### Day 6: May 29, 2020

 Wow, on my last challenge for freeCodeCamp's Basic JavaScript curriculum.
 It's been a crazy journey, but the difficulty in their challenges for learning JavaScript has been ramping up!
 So far, I'm stuck on recursion.
 Almost done, going to review a video on YouTube about recursion and tackle the challenge tomorrow.
 Tomorrow, I will finish this section and move on to learning ES6.

+### Day 7: May 30, 2020

+Today, I finished JavaScript basics on freeCodeCamp.
+I was a bit disappointed because I was able to do the whole section without looking up the answer (ok, I did look up hints for recursion, but that's because recursion!), but I just couldn't wrap my head around the last challenge.
+Now, I'm learning ES6 and I'm on 16/31, basically 50% of the way.
+Going to continue my progress tomorrow.